JohnMarzulli/DynonToHud/README.md

 # DynonToHud

-Project to take the serial output of a Dynon and make it available as a GDL-90 type service.

-sudo python3 setup.py develop pip3 install pyserial

-# DynonToHud

 ## 1\. []()Introduction

 This project aims to bring serial data from older Dynon avionics into HUDs and EFBs.